Are orthodontists and pediatric dentists different from my family or general dentist?

 When is the best time to start a child's orthodontic treatment?

 This depends on an individual’s dental growth and development.
-Generally, we recommend that your child has a complimentary consultation with Dr. Irene around the age of 7.
+Generally, we recommend that your child has a complimentary consultation with Dr. Cho around the age of 7.

 Is an electric toothbrush better than a manual one?

 There is good evidence that an electric toothbrush is more effective at removing plaque and reducing gingivitis than a manual toothbrush.
 You can still get the same effect with a manual toothbrush, you just need to work harder with the proper brushing technique.
 If using an electric toothbrush with your little one, always ensure the toothbrush head is the correct size and that they’re comfortable with the vibration.

 I’ve heard bad things about fluoride.
 Is it safe to use fluoride toothpaste when my baby can’t spit it out?

 Please check out our section on fluoride here.